Dre Campbell Farm

 Mix two teaspoons of neem oil with 4 cups of water to use.
 Spray it on areas where stink bugs are a problem.

-However, to use it on plants, use one teaspoon of neem oil with 4 cups of water instead.
+However, for plants, use 1 teaspoon of neem oil with 4 cups of water instead.

 4. Diatomaceous Earth (DE) Spray

 This product is often used as a remedy for organic pest control.
-It works by dehydrating insects when they come into contact with it.
+It works by dehydrating insects upon contact.

-Mix half a cup of DE powder with two cups of water to make a killer stink bug spray.
+Mix 1/2 cup of DE powder with 2 cups of water to make a killer stink bug spray.

 Next, shake well and spray it on plants or around areas where stink bugs gather.
-However, since the powder will settle at the bottom, you must keep shaking it up as you go along.
+However, since the powder will settle to the bottom, you must keep shaking it as you go.

-The solution will be all over their bodies as the stink bugs crawl over the wet leaves or surface.
-Once the water evaporates from the DE mixture, the powder will remain on the bugs, causing them to dehydrate.
+The solution will be on their bodies as the stink bugs crawl over the wet leaves or surfaces.
+Once the water evaporates from the DE mixture, the powder will remain on the bugs, dehydrating them.

 5. Garlic Spray